GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (96) .md

 **At Higher Tiers**: If cast as second tier or beyond, you may lock/unlock any number of barres to the door.
 The spell can undo a magical lock of a spell whose tier is half or less of this spell's.
 Each tier beyond 1st also doubles the range of the spell.

 **Critical Failure**: You have jammed the portal in such a way that it cannot function as you intended when casting the spell (opening or closing).
 If you sought to undo any locks or barres, they are instead fixed shut by the spell and vice versa.
 This last for a number of minutes equal to the points of failure times the spell's tier.

+#### Psychilysis

+**Minimum Tier**: 3

+**Casting Time**: 4 actions

+**Range**: 15 yards

+**Effect**: You attempt the difficult task of seperating a creature's very consciousness temporarily, an art not easily mastered nor ever recommended.
+Target must succeed an [Inte] save or become dazed for a number of rounds equal to half of the points of failure.
+On a critical failure, the creature becomes Mindless° for a number of rounds equal to the spell's tier before becoming dazed.

+You may cast this on a creature that is already mindless.
+If it critically fails the save, it forgets any orders it had received and cannot receive any for a number of rounds equal to the spell's tier.

+° They do not have capacity for independent thought.
+As such, they cannot participate in articulate thought or coordination.
+They are also unaffected by mind-influencing effects and fear-based effects.

+**At Higher Tiers**: For each tier beyond minimum, you may increase the range by 10 or the duration of the daze by 1d6 rounds

+**Critical Failure**: So long as you have spell sickness, you are mindless.

 #### Psychoburst